 By acting through several pathways they can influence the body's physiology.
 When a single component, such as isolated vitamin E, is given, only one or a few pathways are affected.
 The body may not have the same response as when multiple pathways are affected in a synergistic fashion from all the components of the intact food.

 Furthermore, when multiple food groups that have functional effects are combined, significant changes in the body's metabolism can occur.
 Using one component of a food is like using a garden hose to put out a house fire.
-Using one food group is like a fireman's hose.
-Using multiple food groups is like using multiple fire hoses.
+Using the entire food is like a fireman's hose.
+Using foods from multiple food groups is like using multiple fire hoses.

-For tables of the high potassium foods in different food groups, look under the list of posts for the table of interest here.
+For tables of the high potassium foods in different food groups, click the “Links to Food Potassium Tables” tab above for links to the table you are interested in.